tefdara/Bash-Utilities/audio/segmentation/README.md

-GitHub Copilot: Certainly!
-Here's a README file for the `au_cut.sh` script:

 # Audio Segmentation

 This script uses the `aubiocut` tool to cut an audio file into multiple segments based on a specified threshold and preset.
 It's just a shortcut to aubio cut so that quick segmentation can be done using some presets.